makeithappenmike/code-themed-timed-quiz/README.md

 The site uses a mix of flex / media queries to handle responsiveness.

-When a User clicks "Start", they're asked a series of questions.
+When a User clicks "Start", a timer set for 30 seconds starts and they're asked a series of questions.
 If they choose correctly, their score goes up.
 If they choose incorrectly, their score does not go up.
+If they run out of time, the quiz ends.
+If they answer all questions the quiz ends.
 At the end, they can save their name/initials and score and retry the quiz if they want.
 Currently, the same questions will be asked.

 View the site here: https://makeithappenmike.github.io/timed-quiz/